sumac-workshops/2020/README.md

-# 2020 Version of the Website
+# 2020 Version of the Workshop